GallantJoseph/QAP4_Java-S3/README.md

    * Menu: 1 hour
    * Reading and Writing to a file: 1-2 hours
    * Add an Event to the list: 30 minutes
-   + Reading and Writing to a database: 2-3 hours
+   * Reading and Writing to a database: 2-3 hours
+   + Improvements, additions, review: ~5 hours

 2. What online resources did you use?
 Stack Overflow
 3. Did you get help from any classmates?
 No, but I have discussed the different aspects of the project with Justin Greenslade, to make sure that we haven't forgotten anything.